all-of-us/workbench/README.md

 ### General

 * Install Google Cloud SDK on your device from https://cloud.google.com/sdk/downloads.
+* If not selected initially, add the AppEngine component with `gcloud components install app-engine-java`.
 * Run tools/setup_env.sh.

 ## Running the Dev Servers